Comparison to imate

 Footnotes

 1. Before v0.2, much of primate’s code was essentially ported and refactored from imate.
-The code for v0.2+ has been re-written using the Eigen template C++ library.↩︎
+The code for v0.2+ has been re-written using the Eigen template C++ library.
+In v0.5+, primate was refactored again, migrating most of the codebase to Python or Pythran for maintainability.↩︎